MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 By default, attachables anchor their [pivot point](#pivot-points) to the attach point with no local rotation (e.g. attaching a hat to a head will have the hat's [up vector](#local-transforms) aligned with the head's up vector, and likewise for right and forward vectors).

-You can modify the attachment position and rotation (expressed as a local offset) in the property panel by setting `Anchor Position` and `Anchor Rotation` on the attachable entity.
+You can modify the attachment position and rotation (expressed as a local offset) in the Properties panel by setting `Anchor Position` and `Anchor Rotation` on the attachable entity.
 In scripting, you can get and set the attachment offsets with `socketAttachmentPosition : HorizonProperty<Vec3>` and `socketAttachmentRotation : HorizonProperty<Quaternion>` on the `AttachableEntity` class.

 !!! example Attach 1 meter in front of a player's torso.
 The code below will attach `attachable` to `player` on their torso.
 Moving the socket position forward a meter, via `new Vec3(0, 0, 1)`, moves `attachable` to always be 1 meter forward from `player`'s torso.